HypervisualAI-source/AI-Development/README.md

 ### Improvements
 #### v0.0.rc3
-Comapared to the version (v0.0.rc2), the improvements of the version (v0.0.rc3) are:
+Compared to the version (v0.0.rc2), the improvements of the version (v0.0.rc3) are:
 1. Rename the project to "AI_dev-HyVi_detection"
 2. Rearrange the 'src' directory and 'third_party_libraries' directory at a same level of structure of project
 3. Add "benchmark_models.py", "YOLOv13_N.py" and "comparison.py" (AI_dev-HyVi_detection/src/YOLOv13-N/)